boxwise/boxwise/README.md

 3. Set up an app on Firebase to use as your development environment.

-    - Go to https://console.firebase.google.com/ and click "Add project".
+    - Go to https://console.firebase.google.com/ and click "Add project";
-    - Enter "Boxwise Development" into the name field and click "Create Project"
+    - Enter "Boxwise Development" into the name field and click "Create Project";
-    - Once that has completed, click "Add Firebase to your web app"
+    - Once that has completed, click "Add Firebase to your web app";
-    - Copy the configuration values in that code into a file called `.env.local`, without any quotes, in this format:

-          REACT_APP_FIREBASE_API_KEY=...
-          REACT_APP_FIREBASE_AUTH_DOMAIN=...
-          REACT_APP_FIREBASE_DATABASE_URL=...
-          REACT_APP_FIREBASE_PROJECT_ID=...
-          REACT_APP_FIREBASE_STORAGE_BUCKET=...
-          REACT_APP_FIREBASE_MESSAGING_SENDER_ID=...
+    - Create a new local config running `yarn setup`, filling with the Firebase info.
+This will create a `env.local` file;

-    - Click "Database" in the left hand menu, click "Get Started" underneath Cloud Firestore, then click "Enable".
+    - Click "Database" in the left hand menu, click "Get Started" underneath Cloud Firestore, then click "Enable";
     - Click "Authentication" in the left hand menu, click "Email/Password", flip the first "Enable" switch, then click "Save".

 4. Log into Firebase, then select the app you created in the previous step.
 Give it the alias "development".